 - As is the case for all surgical procedures, Nissen fundoplication and hiatal hernia repair are associated with known risks.
 The risks of these particular surgeries include Injury to the vagus nerves, due to their proximity to the area in which the procedures are undertaken.
 Although the plaintiff did have weight loss after his procedures, he never became malnourished.
 He stayed at or above his ideal weight range while under the care of the defendant.

+RESULT: The jury found in favor of the defense.
 “We received a defense verdict yesterday: our clients are very happy.
 Thanks for your work on this case; your drawings and exhibits were very helpful. ”